-It called Paul Latham, chair of the UK Live Music Group, Alex Mann, live music official of the Musicians’ Union, and Mark Davyd, chief executive of the Music Venue Trust, to give evidence to a select committee this morning.
+It called Paul Latham, Chair of the UK Live Music Group, Alex Mann, live music official of the Musicians’ Union, and Mark Davyd, Chief Executive of the Music Venue Trust, to give evidence to a select committee this morning.

 Together they want to see the introduction of a new “objective” in the decision-making process which would take account of the positive cultural impact of staging an event.
 At present authorities are not obliged to consider the wider benefits of music and entertainment in the community and instead focus on the negative impact of applications.
 These are issues concerning crime and disorder, public safety, public nuisance and protection of children.

 Their calls come ahead of a Lords debate tomorrow (Wednesday) on the Policing and Crime Bill in which Lord Clement-Jones will propose an amendment that would pave the way for this new provision.